Outdoor Socket Installation Cost

 Additional Costs

-Installing an outdoor socket is a simple job.
-However, it might be cost-effective to bundle this job with other electrical work in your home.
+Installing an outdoor socket is fairly simple.
+However, it might be cost-effective to bundle your installation with other electrical work.

 Be aware that if you need extensive electrical work on your property, this can massively bump up the price tag.
 For example, the cost of rewiring a house can be between £2,400 and £5,500, while the typical consumer unit replacement cost is around £750.